Member Organizations

 Code of Ethics for Professional Accountants

-The Law on Accounting No. 052 of 2016 and the Law on Auditing No. 001 of 2017 require Certified Accountants and Certified Auditors, the two legally protected designations, to adhere to the Code of Ethics as issued by IESBA and adopted and published by the designated competent authority — the Ministry of Finance delegated this to the Institute of Certified Accountants of Montenegro (ICAM).
+The Law on Accounting No. 052 of 2016 and the Law on Auditing No. 001 of 2017 require professional accountants and statutory auditors in Montenegro to comply with ethical requirements adopted and published by the competent authority.

 Current Status: Partially Adopted